jaedmunt/go-groq-cli/README.md

 # Strike
 ## A lightning fast AI Command line interface

-> Note: The name "Strike" was chosen to avoid confusion with Groq's official releases and for its CLI-friendly nature.
+> Note: The name "Strike" was chosen to avoid confusion with any Groq's current or future official releases.

 ## Demo